Moduli problems for operadic algebras: Introduction

 and think of it as sending a $\mf{D}(\PP)$-algebra to the `formal $\mathscr{P}$-algebraic stack of solutions to the Maurer--Cartan equation'.
-Some justification for this terminology is provided in Section \ref{sec:Dprime}, where we show that for various operads $\PP$, this inverse functor does indeed admit a description in terms of Maurer--Cartan elements of dg-Lie algebras.
+Some justification for this terminology is provided in Section \ref{sec:Dprime}, where we show that for various operads $\PP$, this inverse functor does indeed admit a description in terms of Maurer--Cartan elements of dg-Lie algebras, resembling the construction by Hinich \cite{hinichformal} in the commutative case.
 This is a by-product of our proof of Theorem \ref{thm:mainthm}, which relies on a careful analysis of the adjoint pair

 Here $\mf{D}$ sends a $\PP$-algebra to the $\base$-linear dual of its operadic bar construction.
-Our argument differs slightly from the arguments of Lurie and Pridham: when $\PP$ is the commutative operad, we study the behaviour of the functor $\mf{D}$ (the Harrison complex) instead of the functor $\mf{D}'$ (the Chevalley--Eilenberg complex).
+We point out a slight difference from the arguments of Lurie: when $\PP$ is the commutative operad, we study the behaviour of the functor $\mf{D}$ (the Harrison complex) instead of the functor $\mf{D}'$ (the Chevalley--Eilenberg complex).
+An adjunction between the Harrison and Chevalley--Eilenberg complex also appears in the arguments from \cite{Pridham, guan2020reviewdeformations}; here the $\infty$-category of commutative algebras is replaced by a certain model category of pro-artinian algebras (with the effect of making the Harrison complex a right adjoint detecting equivalences, in contrast to \eqref{diag:mainadjunction}).

-The conditions of Theorem \ref{thm:mainthm} hold for Koszul binary quadratic operads, leading to the following proof of Theorem \ref{thm:mainthmkoszul}: \begin{proof}[Proof of Theorem \ref{thm:mainthmkoszul} (from Theorem \ref{thm:mainthm})] The Koszul property of $\mathscr{P}$ asserts that there are weak equivalences of operads
+The conditions of Theorem \ref{thm:mainthm} hold for Koszul binary quadratic operads, leading to the following proof of Theorem \ref{thm:mainthmkoszul}: \begin{proof}[Proof of Theorem \ref{thm:mainthmkoszul} (from Theorem \ref{thm:mainthm})] The Koszul property of $\mathscr{P}$ asserts that there are weak equivalences of operads (using curly brackets to denote degree shift)

 Since $\mathscr{P}$ is generated by binary operations in degrees $\leq 0$, the quadratic dual cooperad $\mathscr{P}^{\text{!`}}$ is generated by binary operations in degrees $\leq -1$.
 It follows that the generators of $\Omega\mathscr{P}^{\text{!`}}$ are concentrated in increasingly negative degrees as the arity increases.
-In light of Corollary \ref{cor:bar of operad as derived comp}, the operad $\mathscr{P}$ then satisfies the conditions of Theorem \ref{thm:mainthm}, and the sequence of equivalences
+The operad $\mathscr{P}$ then satisfies the conditions of Theorem \ref{thm:mainthm} (condition \emph{(3)} follows from Corollary \ref{cor:bar of operad as derived comp}), and the sequence of equivalences

 provides the desired result. \end{proof}

 Suppose that $\mathscr{P}$ is an augmented $\base$-operad arising as the bar dual of a (sufficiently nice) $\base^{\op}$-operad.
 Theorem \ref{thm:mainthm} then gives an interpretation of the $\infty$-category $\cat{Alg}_{\mathscr{P}}$ in terms of formal moduli problems.
 One may wonder if there is a similar interpretation of the $\infty$-category of algebras over an \emph{arbitrary} augmented $\base$-operad $\mathscr{P}$.
 Somewhat informally, one expects a $\mathscr{P}$-algebra to correspond to some homotopy-theoretic, or geometric, analogue of a `conilpotent coalgebra over a conilpotent cooperad'.
 Theorem \ref{thm:mainthm} precisely provides us with a geometric way to think about this conilpotent cooperad, as a formal moduli problem